cozy/cozy-ui/react/Paywall/Readme.md

 A paywall is a modal designed to restrict access to a feature to encourage upgrading.
 There is different variant for each features so the wording can be different to adapt to the context of use.

-On mobile devices, we display "I understand" instead of the action button label for reasons of compatibility with the mobile application store.
+When we're in our mobile app called Flagship, we can't display the premium action instead, we just display "I understand" which closes the paywall.
+This is because our subscription process does not comply with the app store policies.
+When In app payement (iap) will be implemented we can display premium action back with flag `flagship.iap.enabled`

 ### Variants